RogerXLera/DegreePlanning/README.md

 Source Code
 ----------
-The source code of P2P-RS is available upon request.
+The source code to solve the Degree Planning Problem (DPP) is available upon request.
 If you are interested, feel free to contact me at
 ```
 rlera[at]iiia[dot]csic[dot]es.
 ```